top of page

 A rumbling or droning noise that increases with speed is another common symptom.

-• Typically remains consistent regardless of road surface
+• Typically, it remains consistent regardless of the road surface.

 This happens because the bearing rotates faster as speed increases.